Battle of Hamel: Pear Trench

-The Pear Trench, named because its shape, was one of many German defences that the assaulting force had to overcome.
-Situated south-west of Hamel on the "reverse slope of a gentle spur", the Pear Trench formed the centre of the 6.5 km front over which the Australians attacked.
-The 15th Battalion, from the 4th Brigade, was assigned to assault the position, supported by three tanks.
+Pear Trench was south-west of Hamel on the "reverse slope of a gentle spur", Pear Trench formed the centre of the 6.5 km front over which the Australians attacked.
+The 15th Battalion, from the 4th Brigade, was assigned to assault the position supported by three tanks.
 From the outset things went awry.
-The tanks the 4th Brigade had been assigned had become lost in the darkness and failed to arrive on time; meanwhile, the artillery preparation in this sector had fallen short, and some shells had landed among the 15th Battalion as they had formed up for the assault, causing casualties and leaving part of the German defences unmolested and free to engage the infantry with machine-gun fire with heavy Maxim guns.
+The tanks the 4th Brigade had been assigned got lost in the darkness and were late, the artillery preparation in this sector had fallen short, and some shells had landed among the 15th Battalion as they had formed up for the assault, causing casualties and leaving part of the German defences free to engage the infantry with machine-gun fire.

-Moving forward under fire towards the Pear Trench, the assaulting Australians found that their way was blocked by barbed wire.
+Moving forward under fire towards Pear Trench, the Australians found that their way blocked by barbed wire.
 It had been intended that it would be cut by the barrage, but intact it presented a significant obstacle.
 While they attempted to move through it or over it, the German defenders began hurling grenades at them.
 With the tanks still coming up from the rear, the 15th Battalion's assault was temporarily checked.
 At that point, the two Australian Lewis guns attached to each platoon went into action, providing covering fire for the advancing riflemen.
 The Lewis gun was a crew-served weapon normally fired from the prone position, but due to the tall crops which obscured the gunners' view of the target, the Lewis gunners stood up and fired from the hip, suppressing the German machine-guns.
-In doing so, they took heavy casualties, but they bought enough time for a company to rush two of the machine-guns.
-As another Maxim opened up on the left, Private Henry Dalziel, a "second" in a Lewis gun crew, charged the gun with just a revolver, killing its two-man crew and capturing another German.
+In doing so, they suffered many casualties, but they bought enough time for a company to rush two machine-guns.
+As another German machine-gun opened fire on the left, Private Henry Dalziel, a "second" in a Lewis gun crew, charged the gun with a revolver, killing its two-man crew and capturing another German.
 He was later awarded the Victoria Cross.

 Meanwhile, the fighting around the Pear Trench continued as the defenders held on in numerous machine-gun and mortar pits.
 The trench became the scene of heavy and confused fighting as the Australian infantry met grenades and machine-guns with bayonets.
 Amid the tide of the assault, some of the Germans tried to surrender, but as they did so others attacked the Australians attempting to capture them.
 After this, no quarter was given, and eventually, as the Australians enveloped the position from the flanks, they were able to clear the remaining pockets of resistance.
-Exploiting the position, the Australians reached the designated halt-line and had stopped for "smoko" by the time the supporting tanks finally arrived.
+Exploiting the position, the Australians reached the designated halt-line and had stopped for a "smoko" by the time the supporting tanks finally arrived.